abadhikari/Mojilang/README.md

     🤔(age ☝🤝 21) {
         🗣️("You can drink 😤!");
     } 🙈(age 🤝 20) {
-        🗣️("You're so close but you still can't drink 😩!");
+        🗣️("You're so close but funyou still can't drink 😩!");
     } 💅 {
         🗣️("You can't drink 😔!");
     }